 Multi-cloud dashboard and reporting simplifies enterprise public cloud compliance

 SANTA CLARA, Calif. – Nov.
-15, 2018 – Netskope, the leader in cloud security, today announced the release of several enhancements to Netskope for IaaS.
+15, 2018 – Netskope, the leader in sécurité du Cloud, today announced the release of several enhancements to Netskope for IaaS.
 For Amazon Web Services (AWS), enterprises can now use Netskope to create and enforce policies prohibiting data exfiltration from managed to unmanaged Amazon S3 buckets.
 Organizations can also achieve their compliance objectives with a continuous view of cloud inventory, and identify assets that may need configuration remediations.
 In addition to these enhancements to Netskope for AWS, the company also introduced a multi-cloud dashboard and report for organizations that use more than one cloud infrastructure provider.